No Quick Fixes… Invest in Jesus!

 The Lookout

-The Lookout space for our vibrant children’s ministry is almost ready for use!
+The Lookout space for our vibrant children’s ministry is now being used!
 A big thank you to all who have contributed time and resources to make this happen.

-There remains a need for financial support to make the kitchen space a reality.
+There remains a need for financial support.
 You can help and leave a legacy for generations to come.
 Please consider financial donations of any amount.
 Please etransfer to office@kcfoffice.com or provide a cheque or cash at the office marked children.
-If you want to volunteer your time, connect with Pastor Jim.
 Thank you.

 Celebrate Recovery